 Hans Czerny has been blessed with the characteristics of the climate and the terroir of his vineyard located in the Wagram region of Austria.
 The rather reliable climate of the Danube valley and its soil consisting mostly of loess cultivate great balanced wines.
-Hans is blessed with old vine vineyards.
-His wines are always very clean – perfect wines to start your natural wine obsession 🙂
+His biodynamically-grown vines give birth to amazing wines, very ‘clean’ – perfect wines to start your natural wine obsession 🙂

 The Wimmer-Czerny vineyard has existed since the 18th century.
 The name refers to the yard while the owners have been changing.
 The Wimmer-Czerny labels appeared in the 1960s for the first time.
 Before this, they had different white grape varieties, such as Grüner and Roter Veltliner, Weissburgunder and Traminer.
 When the Czernys joined the family, they started with the red wine production, they planted Zweigelt grapes.
 With Hans Czerny Jr., the 80s brought a huge reform at the vineyard.